davejacob/mod-blacklist-mail/README.md

 Based upon scripts of user [Spegeli](https://spegeli.de/)<br/>
 [Modified Forum Thread](https://www.modified-shop.org/forum/index.php?topic=12360)

-This module isn't update secure due the usage of two systemfiles (create_account.php & create_guest_account.php)<br/>
+This module can't be updated safely due the usage of two systemfiles (create_account.php & create_guest_account.php)<br/>
 If you updating your system, make sure these changes are not removed.

 Future: it could be possible, that an autoloader is available.